lblod/import-submission-service/README.md

 # import-submission-service
-Microservice to import knowledge about a submission harvested from a published document.
+Microservice that harvests knowledge about a submission from an annotated document and writes the resulting triples to a Turtle file.

 ## Installation
 Add the following snippet to your `docker-compose.yml`: